-A frequent question I get asked is where to find the Roth IRA with the best interest rates.
+A frequent question I get asked is where to find the best Roth IRA rates.
 I applaud anyone seeking to improve his investment returns.
-Unfortunately, this is a question without a specific answer because a Roth IRA by itself isn’t a fixed rate investment; it is an investment account that can contain multiple types of investments with varying rates of return and amounts of risk.
+Unfortunately, this is a question without a specific answer because a Roth IRA by itself isn’t a fixed-rate investment; it is an investment account that can contain multiple types of investments with varying rates of return and amounts of risk.

 The first thing we need to do is understand what an IRA is and is not.
 According to the IRS, an IRA is an Individual Retirement Arrangement or an Individual Retirement Account, depending on how the term is used.
 The key word here is “Individual.”
 The person who owns the IRA determines how the assets are invested.

 Roth IRAs are a trust or custodial account designed for special tax benefits.
 But a Roth IRA by itself is not an investment – it is an account designed to hold investments.

 The Roth IRA itself is just a piece of paper designating you as the account owner and beneficiary.
 The trustee or custodian maintains the document and record-keeping on your behalf and works to ensure you maintain certain requirements.

 From there it is up to you to determine how to allocate your assets as part of your long-term retirement plans.
 If this is not a strong point for you, then consider working with a professional financial advisor to assist you.

 Where Do You Get the Best Roth IRAs?

 As we mentioned, a Roth IRA is just a vessel for your retirement investments.
 You can open a Roth IRA with a trustee or custodian at a bank, a federally insured credit union, a savings and loan association, or an entity approved by the IRS to act as trustee or custodian.